Heather and Roy Gawlick

 Heather Gawlick began her training in 1994 and is now a Shihan (master level 6th degree black belt) in Aikido.
 She founded Shinju Dojo in Albuquerque, New Mexico in 1999.
 She has spent many mat hours at Windsong Dojo in Oklahoma City and went to many seminars hosted by Karl Geis in Houston, Texas.

 Roy Gawlick started his training in Houston, Texas with Karl Geis in 1997.
 He is now a godan (5th degree black belt) in Aikido.
 He opened Lions Gate Aikido in Vancouver, British Columbia Canada in 2001.

 Heather and Roy met at an Aikido seminar with Karl Geis in Houston.
 After they married, Heather moved to Vancouver, Canada where they reopened the Dojo together.
 In 2018, they moved to Longview / Kelso, Washington where they currently enjoy teaching.

-A short history about our style of Aikido
+A short history about our style of aikido

 One of Ueshiba's students was Kenji Tomiki (1900 - 1979).
 Tomiki also trained with Jigoro Kano, the founder of Judo.
-As a long-standing professor at Waseda University, he was concerned with developing a style of Aikido that would be easy to teach and quick to learn, as well as being effective.
+As a long-standing professor at Waseda University, he was concerned with developing a style of Aikido that would be easy to teach and quick to learn as well as being effective.

 Our Aikido is neither traditional Uesheiba-style nor strictly Tomiki-style.
 It has a very strong Tomiki background.
-However, unlike the traditional Tomiki groups, we do not participate in competitions.
+However, unlike traditional Tomiki groups, we do not participate in competitions.

 We train slowly, gently, and safely focusing on off-balance points to initiate throws rather than pain compliance or joint locks.
-Instead of sparring, we prefer to study free-style Aikido in a gentler randori environment, like traditional Judo schools do.
+Instead of sparring, we prefer to study free-style Aikido in a gentler randori learning environment, like traditional Judo schools do.